Client Details: Abergavenny Market Hall, Monmouth County Council

 Project: High Level Commercial Cleaning and Commercial Painting

 The Market Hall located in Abergavenny in Monmouth County Council had been chosen as the venue to host the 2016 Welsh National Eisteddfod.
 Urgent works needed to bring the Hall up to standard for the event.

-There was over 8000 square meters of stone wall to clean.
+There was over 8000 square metres of stone wall to clean.
 High-level cleaning of ceiling surfaces, glass cleaning, steel pilasters’ and intricate steel work.
 There was further cleaning and commercial painting to lower ground floor areas.
-A 1000 meters of wood ceiling paneling to be cleaned.
+A 1000 metres of wood ceiling paneling to be cleaned.
 The stalls needed to be covered and sealed.

 APT had 3 days notice to organise and complete the project.
 Building work was in commencement around The Market Hall.
 Due to the event, the site itself was congested.
 There was limited access.

 APT met with the client’s building managers and safety officers to discuss the remit and carry out a full survey of the property and site.
 A cleaning programme was written, along with a health and safety plan.

 There were several factors and obstacles to overcome;

 The internal shape and height of the building were major factors as the floor had limited weight loading, this coupled with small entrance doorways caused issues for the access lifts required.
 We used specialised lift access to ensure the safe integrity of the floor areas.